 There can be several types of issues that can create pain in and around your mouth.
 One common cause of discomfort can be your fillings.

-There are several types of materials Phoenix dentists use for fillings, including composite and Amalgam.
+There are several types of materials Cave Creek dentists use for fillings, including composite and Amalgam.
 These types of materials are strong, but whether new or old, may sometimes have problems and cause painful issues.

 When problems do occur, it’s best to have them taken care of as soon as possible before more serious circumstances arise.
 Knowing what to look for can help you determine if there is a problem.